agencyanalytics/javascript/packages/stylelint-config/README.md

-# AgencyAnalytics Eslint Config
+# AgencyAnalytics Stylelint Config
-This package provides a shared Eslint config.
+This package provides a shared Stylelint config.